EllNul/Python-Quiz-for-AE2/README.md

     self.assertEqual(self.engine.score, 0)
     self.assertEqual(len(self.engine.results), 1)
 ```
-This tests both sides of the user input, when either a correct answer or incorrect answer is chosen that the score is refelected in the way it should be.
-As part of the test driven development it ensures that the answer_index is working as it should do.
+This tests both sides of the user input, when either a correct answer or incorrect answer is chosen that the score is reflected in the way it should be.
+As part of the test driven development, it ensures that the answer_index is working as it should do.
 That the quiz_engine and quiz_questions (where the answer_index is stored) are working in tandem with one-another.
 By testing for both the correct and incorrect user paths it makes sure that testing is more robust, that either side-effect is consistant with the method's declared semantics.

 #### Testing Restart
 ```python